Martchus/tageditor/README.md

       file without modifying it by returning a falsy value).
 If the specified path is relative, it is interpreted relative to current directory of the file (and *not* to the current working directory of the tag editor).
+    - It is also possible to open another file via `utility.openFile(path)`.
+This makes it possible to copy tags over from another file, e.g. to insert tags back from original files that have been lost when converting to a different format.
+The mentioned example script `set-tags.js` also demonstrates this for covers and lyrics when according script settings are passed (e.g.
+      `--script-settings addCover=1 originalDir=… originalExt=…`).

 ##### Further useful commands
 * Let the tag editor return with a non-zero exit code even if only non-fatal problems have been encountered